 - The regulations of Katz require the completion of all degree requirements within four years of original registration.
-Under extraordinary circumstances, this statute may be extended, one year at a time, to a maximum of six years. - This also governs the acceptability of transfer credits.
+Under extraordinary circumstances, this statute may be extended, one year at a time, to a maximum of six years. - This statute of limitations also governs the acceptability of transfer credits.